evgenymarkov/oasis/README.md

 # Oasis

-A simple library for building HTTP REST/RPC APIs in Go backed by OpenAPI 3 and JSON Schema.
+A simple library for building HTTP REST/RPC APIs in Go backed by OpenAPI.

 ## Features

+-	OpenAPI definitions for your endpoints in Go code
+-   Swagger UI rendering using compiled OpenAPI document
 -   Step-by-step migration from raw handlers to documented ones
--   Swagger UI rendering using generated OpenAPI schema
--   Declarative interface for API operations:
-    -   Operation & models documentation
-    -   Request params (path, query, or header)
-    -   Request body
-    -   Responses (including errors)
-    -   Response headers
--   Annotated Go types for input and output models
-    -   Generates JSON Schema from Go types
-    -   Automatic input model validation & error handling
-    -   Static typing for path/query/header params, bodies, response headers, etc

 ## Example